rohitjethoe/rohitjethoe/README.md

 - 🌱 I’m interested in JavaScript's Node.js and Vue.
 - 📫 Mail me at rohitchai@icloud.com or message me on [LinkedIn](https://www.linkedin.com/in/rohitjethoe/).

-My pinned projects as follows: 👇🏽
+My projects and projects I've contributed to as follows: 👇🏽